leigh-hackspace/HackspaceWiki/docs/projects/aliexpress_p8/index.md

 [Issue tracker](https://gitlab.freedesktop.org/drm/intel/-/issues/9063)

-This is due to the text-mode modeset being wrong for the display.
+This is due to the modeset being wrong for the display (the values provided by the VBIOS seem to be wrong).
 To disable modesetting at boot add the following to the kernel command line:

 `i915.modeset=0`